 In the early days of Communism, they controlled the government-run media to feed the people Party propaganda.
 North Korea is using a similar propaganda media machine today.
-(Today, CNN and CNBC are also leftist propaganda media-machines in America, minus the centralized government-control).
-They do not critique their own socialistic policies.
+(Today, CNN and MSNBC have become the new leftist propaganda media-machines in America).
+They do not seem to critique the globalist state as the “fifth estate” is supposed to.
 They just play the game and report what they are told.
 News agencies are authentically fake news.
 There is nothing more fake than the authoritarian socialistic propaganda machines.

 Maoist China and today’s North Korea know how to put on a charade.
 Men, women and children are told to put on happy faces, clean up the streets and add a new coat of paint.
 Make everything look new and happy, while deep inside, the pain of socialism continues to hurt.
 It’s like a make-believe Disneyworld, but socialist-style.
 The people of Cuba, Vietnam and North Korea know it’s all a lie.
 They want to change but live in fear of the Communist state.